shammishailaj/telemetry/README.md

 # Version / Analytics server

-Small server that exposes a single endpoint that returns the latests GitHub releases.
-The application can use this to check if it's on the latest version.

-The server also saves incoming requests based on the hash of the app's URL (which makes it anonymous) so we have an idea of how many people are using Directus.
+Small centralized server that exposes two endpoints.
+One that allows clients to retrieve the latest releases from GitHub, the other that allows clients to send some info about the connected client.

 ## Installation